Investigation into rape allegation against state Sen. Joe Fain to move forward, legislative panel votes

 But the statement said, “We feel that the hiring of an independent third party provides the most potential for a fair, nonpartisan and comprehensive outcome that is satisfactory to everyone involved.”

-In a statement Thursday, Fain said he continues “to strongly deny the allegation” and noted that he quickly called for an investigation after Faber spoke out.
+In his own statement Thursday, Fain said he continues “to strongly deny the allegation” and noted that he quickly called for an investigation after Faber spoke out.

-“While this episode has caused incredible stress and pain for my family, I have repeatedly sought a fair and respectful process that will allow me to clear my name and move on,” Fain said.
+“While this episode has caused incredible stress and pain for my family, I have repeatedly sought a fair and respectful process that will allow me to clear my name and move on,” he said.

+Faber on Thursday said she was “glad that they’ve finally decided to take action.”

+“I hope it is both swift and thorough,” Faber wrote in a Twitter exchange with a reporter.
+“I also hope that it prompts them to consider the reality of sexual assault by people in politics, law enforcement, and other government roles, and to improve accountability across the board. “

 It’s unclear whether an investigation would go forward if Fain loses his bid for re-election.
-Wednesday’s updated results showed him leading Democratic challenger Mona Das by fewer than 100 votes.
-More votes will be counted later Thursday afternoon.
+Thursday’s updated results showed Fain trailing Democratic challenger Mona Das by about 200 votes.

 After the meeting, Nelson said lawmakers would re-evaluate an investigation if Fain loses.
-If an investigation proceeds, the idea would be to have it finished by Dec.
+If an investigation proceeds, the idea would be to finish it by Dec.
 14 if possible — and by year’s end, at the latest.

 Secretary of the Senate Brad Hendrickson said his office will seek qualified investigators and choose one that both Republican and Democratic leaders agree upon.
 The Senate’s budget should be able to absorb the costs, he added.

-Hendrickson added that he expects either a full report or an executive summary to be publicly available if an investigation were completed.
+Hendrickson said that, if an investigation is completed, he expects either a full report or an executive summary would publicly available.

 Faber has said she isn’t planning to sue Fain or seek a criminal investigation, but would cooperate with an investigation.
 A spokesman for the Metropolitan Police Department of the District of Columbia has said police would investigate only if the allegation were reported to them.